 1 Chronicles 3

 The line keeps going.
 Through Jeconiah's sons, through Zerubbabel who would lead the people home, through generations born in exile and after it.
 The house was no cleaner than yours.
 Amnon and Absalom are here; an Ahaz who served idols stands beside a Hezekiah who trusted the LORD.
 None of it broke the thread.
 Israel could be conquered, the temple burned, the king bound.
 The recorded seed of David could not be erased.
-This register keeps not a throne but a promise, alive in the dark.
+This register keeps a promise alive in the dark.

 Tap any highlighted phrase to jump to the commentary that unpacks it.